Ahnfelt/alua/README.md

 In Alua all ordinary types with a single type parameter can be used as a *type class*.
 You can make *instances* of these available with the `instance` keyword, e.g.

 ```
-type Ordered[T] with
+type Order[T] with
   method less(a: T, b: T): Bool
 end

-instance Bool: Ordered with
+instance Bool: Order with
   method less(a, b)
     case False, True is
       True